ContributaryCommunity/www.contributary.community/README.md

 ## Overview
 The goal of Contributary is to help those looking to get started with contributing to OSS projects by providing a convenient and easy way to search for great projects on GitHub that could use their help!

-> Since the project only lives in this repo for right now, to run it, follow the development steps and make sure to create a GitHub personal access token and put it into _src/credentials.js_.
+> Since the project only lives in this repo for right now, to run it, follow the development steps and make sure to create a GitHub personal access token (with _repo_ permissions) and put it into _src/credentials.js_.

 ## Usage
 To use the application, follow the prompts: